 Each student is given information on how to access the Kenton County School District Code of Expected Behavior and Conduct electronically.
 Schools will provide a printed copy by request.
 This code is viewed as a minimum requirement for students of the Kenton County School District.
 School Based Decision Making Councils (SBDM) at each school may strengthen individual rules of the Code of Expected Behavior and Conduct with review and/or approval of the Kenton County Board of Education.
 Schools will publish all areas where school policy is stronger than the Code of Expected Behavior and Conduct.
 An example could be school dress codes.
 Our District Enrollment form which is completed by a legal parent/guardian states "If you did not receive the Kenton County School District Code of Expected Behavior and Conduct which includes Regulations for Riding School Buses, please contact the school for a copy or request a copy in another language."
-Click the link to access the 2019-2020 Enrollment Form.
+Click the link to access the 2020-2021 Enrollment Form.

-Student Rights and Responsibilities

-Students have many rights, which include access to a system of public education that meets the needs of the individual student in an educational environment that is safe and stable.
+Student Rights and Responsibilities Students have many rights, which include access to a system of public education that meets the needs of the individual student in an educational environment that is safe and stable.
 Student responsibilities include being accountable for their own conduct and for consideration for the rights and property of others.

-Parent Rights and Responsibilities

-Parents rights include sending their child to a school with a safe, stable environment where learning is valued.
-Parents have a number of responsibilities that include instilling in their children the value of an education, a sense of responsibility and respect developmental needs of the whole child.
-Teachers responsibilities include presenting subject matter and experiences to students and to inform parents and students of positive academic achievements as well as problematic performance or behaviors.
-The information above is an abridged overview of the full series of "Rights and Responsibilities."
-The full version can be found in the Kenton County Board of Education "Policies and Procedures" Manual.
+Parent Rights and Responsibilities Parent's rights Parents' rights include sending their child to a school with a safe, stable environment where learning is valued.
+Parents have a number of responsibilities that include instilling in their children the value of an education, a sense of responsibility and respect